bevy-cheatbook/bevy-cheatbook/src/programming/events.md

 Also beware of [frame delay / 1-frame-lag](../pitfalls/frame-delay.md).
 This can occur if Bevy runs the receiving system before the sending system.
-The receiving system will get the events the next time it runs, typically on the next frame update.
+The receiving system will only get a chance to receive the events on the next frame update.

 If you need to ensure that events are handled immediately / during the same frame, you can use [explicit system ordering](./system-order.md).